fdeboo/to-infinity/README.md

 + The secondary font used for this app is **"Orbiton"**, a sans serif font reminiscent of futuristic sci-fi movies.
 The geometric typeface was designed for display purposes and as such, is used for 2infinity's main logo and headings.
 It was chosen for it's strong futuristic character which supports the theme of the app.

-+ The font used for the hero text on the landing page is **'Euphoria Script'**.
++ The font used for the hero text on the landing page is **"Euphoria Script"**.
 It was chosen to contrast the main display font (Orbitron) for added interest.
 It is set to a large font size for maximum impact and legibility and given a text shadow which matches the base teal colour chosen for the site.

 ### Icons